kpr6/task/README.md

 ## Usage
 ```
-task add take your dog on a walk
+Usage:
-task list
+  task [command]

-task do <id of the task>
+Available Commands:
-task -h or task --help
+  add         Adds a task to your task list
+  do          marks a task as complete
+  help        Help about any command
+  list        list all tasks

+Flags:
+  -h, --help   help for task

+Use "task [command] --help" for more information about a command.
 ```